bindugayatri02/Insights_in_Boston_real_estate-Statistical_analysis/README.md

 # Boston House Pricing Prediction

 This project focuses on predicting Boston housing prices using statistical analysis and machine learning techniques in Python.
+Here I acted as a Data Scientist with a housing agency in Boston MA, and had been given access to a previous dataset on housing prices derived from the U.S. Census Service to present insights to higher management.
+Using the appropriate graphs and charts, I generated basic statistics and visualizations that I thought will be useful for the upper management to give them important insights.

 ## Objective
 The primary objective of this project is to develop a predictive model that can estimate the median value of owner-occupied homes in the Boston metropolitan area based on various features.